What is a birthmark?

-Skin cancer or precancerous lesions are conspicuous by certain features.
-The ABCDE rule helps to detect suspicious moles.
+Skin cancer or precancerous lesions are conspicuous by certain characteristics.
+The ABCDE-rule helps to recognize suspicious or dangerous moles and to detect them if necessary. remove early before the emergence of a malignant skin tumor.
 Each letter stands for a characteristic.
-If at least one of these features is present, an examination by a dermatologist (dermatologist) should be performed.
+If at least one of these features is present, an examination by a dermatologist (dermatologist) should be carried out.

 - A = Asymmetry: uneven shape of the birthmark.

 - B = Boundary: irregular or blurred edges, without a clear demarcation to the healthy surrounding skin.

 - C = Coloration: different coloration with light, dark or pink parts.

 - D = Diameter: at the widest point there is a diameter of more than 6 millimeters.